jeandesravines/gpio/README.md

 * `channel`: Reference to the pin in the current mode's schema.
 * `direction`: The pin direction, pass either `Gpio.direction.in` for read mode or `Gpio.direction.out` for write mode.
-* returns a Promise resolved if the channel was opened or reject on error
+* returns a Promise resolved if the channel was opened or rejected if an error occurs

 Sets up a channel for read or write.
 Must be done before the channel can be used.